DaPig/Lecture-Notes/TDA294/Lecture4.md

 ### d_step
 This introduces a deterministic sequence and he choices are handled as a single step, if the first statmenet blocks the rest are not run att all while if any other blocks an error is thrown.

 the keyword atomic is very similar but gives weak atomicity.

+## Mutual Exclusion
+Mutual exclusion can be modeled via the usage of a ghost variable, but using an atomic step is better.

+Other ways of combating critical section problems include
+* Temporal logic
+* Restrict the number of processes in critical section
+* More fine grain exclusion conditions, i.e. more critical sections.

+Semaphores can be modeled in promela by having a global critical section variable and doing the entering of the critical section in an atomic block.